Sundiata2/wikipedia-viewer/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](#running-tests) for more information.
+Runs the tests using AVA found in App.test.js Currently only testing one component in the file, will be modular soon.

 ### `npm run build`